 Further down the coast is the beach town of Midigama.
 It is famous for its surf and for good reason.
 The constant powerful waves rolling in made perfect conditions for surfing.
 We watched from shore as a few very good, and many not so good, surfers tackled the large waves.
 There are two small idyllic beaches in town and a quick walk either way were equally beautiful beaches.
 The town is little more than a few guesthouses and inexpensive beach side restaurants, but its slow, beach-vibe is infectious.

-Coming up next: Searching for Stilt Fishermen and Whales in Sri Lanka
+Coming up next: Stilt Fishermen and Blue Whales in Sri Lanka

 To read about more of our adventures go to Destinations.